 The Real Causes of Desk Worker Back Pain

 Understanding why your lower back hurts requires looking at the bigger picture.
-The real reasons behind sitting-related back pain go beyond simple postural issues to include muscle imbalances, reduced blood flow, and even changes in how your nervous system processes pain signals.
+The real reasons behind sitting-related back pain go beyond simple postural issues to include muscle imbalances, reduced blood flow, and even changes in how the nervous system processes pain signals.

 Posture and Ergonomics: What Actually Matters